Owlet7/wadfusion/README.md

 None of the "official add-on" content from the Unity or KEX-based re-releases of DOOM and DOOM II is supported.

 For SIGIL and SIGIL II, all the filenames for different releases of those WADs are also recognized; you shouldn't have to rename your original files.
 If `sigil_shreds.wad` is included, or if both versions of SIGIL II are included, WadFusion will extract both soundtracks, which can be toggled from the WadFusion options menu in GZDoom.
-The MP3 version of Sigil II isn't supported on its own, the MIDI version must be included alongside it.
+The MP3 version of SIGIL II isn't supported on its own, the MIDI version must be included alongside it.

 [Tech Gone Bad](https://doomwiki.org/wiki/Tech_Gone_Bad) and [Phobos Mission Control](https://doomwiki.org/wiki/Phobos_Mission_Control) are levels that were made as a warm-up exercise for John Romero's cancelled game, Blackroom.
 If they're included, enabling them in the WadFusion options menu in GZDoom will replace E1M8 or E1M4 in the Knee-Deep in the Dead episode.